Homeschooling A Struggling Reader? 31 Things You Need To Know

 After eight years, I can say that we are finally seeing progress and independence in his reading ability.
 After eight years, I want to cry tears of relief and throw confetti.

 And after eight years, I realize that it was not any one thing that helped my son as he struggled to learn to read.
 It was a combination of so many approaches coupled with trial and error with a healthy dose of time.

-With this in mind, today, I want to share my real life approach to helping my now emerging reader.
+With this in mind, today, I want to share my real life approach to helping a struggling and/or emerging reader.

 First, here are 17 Effective Tips To Help If You Are Homeschooling A Struggling Reader

 In no particular order, here are my best tips and tried and true strategies, for helping a child struggling to learn to read.

 This might be my favorite recommendation on this list.
 Audio books give my son access to age appropriate literature and all the beauty that comes with a wonderful story, without any concern about his reading level.
 Moreover, audio books have been a wonderful way to transition into reading chapter books.
 We turn on the audio and he follows along with the hard copy of the book.